OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/automating_doc_build/automating_doc_build.rst

 your `<project>/docs/_build/html` directory.
 The concept is simply to copy the contents of that html directory over to a server directory that is serving up html.
 For the purposes of OpenMDAO/blue, this happens on `webXXX.webfaction.com:webapps/<doc_serving_app>`

-You need to make several changes to your `.travis.yaml` file in order to make this happen.
+You need to make several changes to your `.travis.yml` file in order to make this happen.
-One of these steps, you will find out, is going to re-write your `.travis.yaml` file and take out all the spacing, comments, and formatting.
-So if you like the way your `.travis.yaml` file looks, I suggest backing up that file beforehand.
+One of these steps, you will find out, is going to re-write your `.travis.yml` file and take out all the spacing, comments, and formatting.
+So if you like the way your `.travis.yml` file looks, I suggest backing up that file beforehand.
-You can then take the auto-generated lines that we’re about to generate, and stick them back in the pretty-looking .travis.yml file.
+You can then take the auto-generated lines that we’re about to generate, and stick them back in the pretty-looking `.travis.yml` file.

-To get this doc transfer automated, we need to be able to move things from Travis to our private server without any required input, because there is no human in the loop to type passwords or answer prompts.
+To get this doc transfer automated, we need to be able to move built docs from Travis to our private server without any required input, because there is no human in the loop to type passwords or answer prompts.
 This will require some ssh key wizardry.
 The overall concept is to have an encrypted key already on the Travis server, then to decrypt it, and use it to do a password-less transfer of the docs from Travis to our private server (in our case, Webfaction).
 Here's the outline: